 Tossing out a number and hoping it doesn’t make them flee, shed tears, laugh, or lose consciousness is a less than ideal approach.

 Michael said, “The cost of the program is $92,000.
 Please don’t pass out on me.”

 Other representatives opt for more questionable responses to our tuition queries.
 Our heads spin when we read these!
 When representatives make inappropriate jokes, our evaluators tell us that it makes them wonder how seriously the school would take them as students – will real students be thinking the same thing?

 Meredith looked me in the eyes for an uncomfortable few seconds, and then said, “Unless you have a sugar daddy, the $350 to $400 monthly payment is another expense you will have while you’re here.”

 We always encourage representatives to connect with prospective students and build rapport!
 We’ve seen in previous Tales from the Trail that laid-back conduct can easily be misunderstood or cross the line, no matter how good the intentions were.
 Even the most relaxed students expect professional behavior and correct information when they visit an institute of higher learning.
 A simple question deserves a straightforward answer.
 Anything less than a complete review of the program cost can be perceived as convoluted, confusing, or potentially deceptive.
 Every program has a cost and every student will want to know.
 Be ready to answer that question with pride (and a nice tuition sheet, we hope)!

 What’s the most interesting tuition conversation you’ve had or overheard?
 The worst tuition sheet you’ve ever seen?
-Tell us about it in the comments below!
+Tell us about it on our Facebook!